 A court would probably rule that you’ve “constructively evicted” your tenant.
 In such a court case, the tenant would not have further obligations to the Texas lease agreement and may move out before the lease ends.

-Some renters, however, may decide to stay put and exercise their right to:
+Some tenants, however, may decide to stay put and exercise their right to:

 Unlike many other jurisdictions, a Texas tenant cannot withhold payment if the landlord fails to maintain habitable conditions.